Lacerte/clima/CONTRIBUTING.md

 6. Push changes to your fork.
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

-## Getting Help

-Join #lacerte on Libera Chat and post your question there.

 ## Attribution

 This Contributing Guideline is adapted from [auth0](https://github.com/auth0), available at